lucasfnts/emoji-countries/README.md

 # emoji-countries

-A list of countries with emoji flags, inteded to be used in a form input.
+A list of countries with emoji flags, intended to be used in a form input.